 Rat Problems Can Get Out of Control Quickly

-Since rats can commonly have four to six litters a year with each litter having four to ten pups, an unattended problem can quickly get out of hand.
+Since rats can commonly have four to six litters a year with each litter having four to ten pups, an unattended rat problem can quickly get out of hand.
+This is where professional rat control services can help.

 The most common rat in Portland is the Norway rat.
 Norways can be as large as 10″ , not including their tails.
 They are most commonly brown but can also be gray or mixed despite also being referred to as Brown rats.